Translation of the Book of Mormon

 Oliver Cowdery would have been frustrated in his attempts to translate because his limited exposure meant he had not learned the plates and the language of the plates, so he had more work to do; indeed, he was probably being taught how to do it by Joseph Smith like a teacher teaches a pupil to understand the symbols of the alphabet, then words, then sentences and, ultimately, how to read.
 The Lord simply did not give the translation to either Joseph Smith or Oliver Cowdery any more than reading and comprehending a book is a gift from a teacher to a student.
 Joseph Smith had the engravings in his head, and he probably wrote them out on paper as part of his instruction to Oliver to learn so he could translate.
-The enlightenment of knowledge is the gift that Joseph Smith had and Oliver Cowdery could have had if he had worked at more diligently by putting the raw data needing enlightenment in his head first.
+The enlightenment that comes from knowledge is the gift that Joseph Smith had and Oliver Cowdery could have had if he had worked at it more diligently by putting the raw data needing enlightenment in his head first.

-The foregoing discussion of the mental process of translation resolves one of the concerns many have about the quotes in the Book of Mormon from the bible, the King James Version of the bible.
-These quotes were not added after the translation process by copying script from a copy of the bible Joseph Smith and Oliver Cowdery used; there is no mention of such a sort cobbled-together process; rather, Joseph Smith’s eidetic memory would have allowed him to easily borrow this text from the bible he knew so well when he happened upon them during the translation.
-Still, many continue to speculate that a King James Version of the bible must have been used during the process of translation.
+The foregoing discussion of the mental process of translation resolves one of the concerns many have about the quotes in the Book of Mormon from the Bible, the King James Version of the Bible.
+These quotes were not added after the translation process by copying script from a copy of the Bible Joseph Smith and Oliver Cowdery used; there is no mention of such a sort cobbled-together process; rather, Joseph Smith’s eidetic memory would have allowed him to easily borrow this text from the Bible he knew so well when he happened upon them during the translation.
+Still, many continue to speculate that a King James Version of the Bible must have been used during the process of translation.

-There are, at least, three problems with the speculations about whether Joseph Smith and Oliver Cowdery used as bible while translating.
+There are, at least, three problems with the speculations about whether Joseph Smith and Oliver Cowdery used as Bible while translating.
 First, it is inconsistent with the evidence about the dictation process.
 Joseph would dictate the book using the interpreters or seer stone.
-There is no mention of a bible.
+There is no mention of a Bible.

 The gift of translation was probably the same for both Oliver Cowdery and Joseph Smith.
 The consistency in the operation of the Spirit demands that the gift be the same, although, like facility with reading, writing, analysis, and comprehension, the consistency of the operation of the Spirit does not mean that the Oliver Cowdery and Joseph Smith had the same facility with or background for it.

-A second problem with the bible-used-while-translating hypothesis is the fact the surviving manuscript does not give any indication that there was some stoppage in the transcription indicating reference to another source: the text just continues on.
+A second problem with the Bible-used-while-translating hypothesis is the fact the surviving manuscript does not give any indication that there was some stoppage in the transcription indicating reference to another source: the text just continues on.
 The photograph of one of the better-preserved pages from the original manuscript quotes from Isaiah 50:1–9, and there are no significant variances between this original manuscript and the printer’s manuscript.

-The third reason speculations about the use of a bible are problematic is because of the quotes from the bible that appear in 3 Nephi 11–30, the record of the Savior’s visit among the Nephites after His resurrection.
-There are so many parallels between the record in this part of the book and scriptures in the bible that it is hard to imagine that Joseph Smith and Oliver Cowdery interrupted their translation process to look these scriptures up and copy them.
-Moreover, some of the scriptures are quoted out of verse-order or there are omissions, an unlikely occurrence if copying was being done, and the since original manuscript, now lost in substantial part, was used by the printer for this portion of the printing, it appears that the very language that appears in the Book of Mormon was just dictated by Joseph Smith without reference to a bible.
+The third reason speculations about the use of a Bible are problematic is because of the quotes from the Bible that appear in 3 Nephi 11–30, the record of the Savior’s visit among the Nephites after His resurrection.
+There are so many parallels between the record in this part of the book and scriptures in the Bible that it is hard to imagine that Joseph Smith and Oliver Cowdery interrupted their translation process to look these scriptures up and copy them.
+Moreover, some of the scriptures are quoted out of verse-order or there are omissions, an unlikely occurrence if copying was being done, and the since original manuscript, now lost in substantial part, was used by the printer for this portion of the printing, it appears that the very language that appears in the Book of Mormon was just dictated by Joseph Smith without reference to a Bible.

 A final observation about Joseph Smith’s eidetic memory involves the visit of Moroni (or Nephi according to the earliest histories).
 Moroni quoted scriptures to Joseph Smith.
 Joseph Smith was able to remember that some of the quotes were word-for-word the same as in the Hebrew Bible, but other quotations were varied from the text of the Bible.

 After telling me these things, he commenced quoting the prophecies of the Old Testament.
 He first quoted part of the third chapter of Malachi; and he quoted also the fourth or last chapter of the same prophecy, though with a little variation from the way it reads in our Bibles.
 Instead of quoting the first verse as it reads in our books, he quoted it thus . . . .
 He also quoted the next verse differently. . . .
-He quoted also the third chapter of Acts . . .precisely as they stand in our New Testament.19
+He quoted also the third chapter of Acts . . .precisely as they stand in our New Testament.20

 - Royal Skousen, “Joseph Smith’s Translation of the Book of Mormon: Evidence for Tight Control of the Text,” Journal of Book of Mormon Studies, vol 7, no. 1 (1998)